saifalomari99/CPP-ECE-Yolov4-Object-Detection-Using-FPGA/README.md

 ## Download and Run Yolov4
   - First: We need to install Anaconda with Conda Python:

-    This tutoial is to show how we can run Anaconda Environment on your device This includes Conda for Python as well
+    This tutorial is to show how we can run Anaconda Environment on your device This includes Conda for Python as well

     Step 1: Downloading Anaconda for Windows